-Wellington House Academy was a private school near Granby Terrace, Hampstead Road where Charles Dickens was educated between the ages of 12 and 15.
+Wellington House Academy was a private school near Granby Terrace, Hampstead Road where the Victorian writer Charles Dickens was educated between the ages of 12 and 15.

 Charles Dickens and Wellington House Academy.